Sihoiba/JH_Klass_Inmate/README.md

 In addition to the new Klass, this mod adds AV versions of the Crowbar, Axe and Large Axe.

+Adds a functionally identical alternate version of Angel Of New York Reloaded, as the standard version will crash if you use the decoy skill of Fraudster with that challenge specifically.

 ## Inmate Traits

 ### Basic Traits